 Aim: To address the need for comprehensive long term follow-up care for survivors of childhood cancer

 Actions: The unique issues associated with survivors of childhood cancer requires special attention.
 In partnership with BC Cancer Agency, a Late Effects, Assessment & Follow-Up (LEAF) Clinic has been established in July 2016 for adults who have survived childhood cancer.
 Please visit the LEAF clinic website for further information.
-Long Term Follow-up Guidelines
+For guidelines developed by BCCH, please visit Long Term Follow-up Guidelines

 Aim: To support community hospitals and practitioners and develop a partnership with other health care facilities to enable integrated care to children and adolescents with cancer or blood disorders and their families throughout the province